wanghaisheng/responsive-landing-page-starter/content/blog/en/video-api-better-interactive-broadcasts-and-recordings.md

 2020 demonstrated that anyone could benefit from attending a virtual event.
 Remote events, when done thoughtfully, can be very effective.
 The purpose-built experience allows for specialized stage environments with text-based audience interactions like Q&A and voting, while the breakout rooms allow for networking and open exchange of ideas.

-The move to virtual services during the last year has necessitated rapid digital transformation.
+The move to virtual services during the last two years has necessitated rapid digital transformation.
 Virtual town halls became one of the trademark features of corporate and civic organizations attempting to stay in touch with their people.

 *“With Vonage’s Video API, we are able to keep users within our ecosystem, allowing us to ensure that both local authority employees and members of the public can join meetings, communicate, and view secure and easily accessible information from any device.” - Steven Garratt, CIVICA Modern.Gov.*